niks3089/tech-blog/content/posts/token-history-problem-statement.md

 So to fully capture a wallet's transaction history, one must first discover all associated token accounts and then query the blockchain for each of these accounts individually.
 Moreover, the process involves making multiple RPC calls to fetch transaction signatures and details, parsing intricate transaction data and filtering relevant token transfers.
 This can be resource-intensive and slow, especially with high transaction volumes or when dealing with multiple wallets, making it challenging to efficiently gather and process comprehensive token transfer history.

 ### Objective
-Develop an indexer that efficiently captures and stores token transfer histories for specific wallets across various token types (e.g., SPL tokens, Token Extensions and Metaplex tokens).
+Develop an indexer that efficiently captures and stores token transfer histories for specific wallets across various token types (e.g., SPL tokens & Token Extensions).
 This indexer will enable quick and efficient querying of token transfer histories, reducing the dependency on multiple RPC calls.

 ### Usecases